huntdatacenter/docs/docs/privacy-statement.md

 * [ntnu.edu/mh/huntcloud](https://ntnu.no/mh/huntcloud)
 * [ntnu.no/mh/huntcloud](https://ntnu.no/mh/huntcloud)

-[NTNU's cookies policy](https://www.ntnu.edu/cookies) apply for any procesing of personal data on the following pages:
+[NTNU's cookies policy](https://www.ntnu.edu/cookies) apply for any processing of personal data on the following pages:

 * [ntnu.edu/mh/huntcloud](https://ntnu.no/mh/huntcloud)
 * [ntnu.no/mh/huntcloud](https://ntnu.no/mh/huntcloud)